Secure CheckoutPersonal information is secured with SSL technology.

-Yasuo Koizumi is a Professor at the Department of Functional Machinery and Mechanics at Shinshu University.
+Yasuo Koizumi is a research promoter at the University of Electro- Communications.
+He had been an invited researcher of the Japan Atomic Energy Agency for 5 years before now.
 He received his PhD degree from the University of Tokyo in 1977.
 He started his research career at the Japan Atomic Energy Research Institute in 1977 as a research engineer for nuclear reactor safety.
-He then worked at the Idaho National Engineering Laboratory from 1981 through 1983 and later moved to the Department of Mechanical Engineering of Kogakuin University in 1989.
-He has been in his present position from 2008.
-His research is focused in the areas of pool and flow boiling, critical heat flux, condensation and two-phase flow.
-He is also interested in heat transfer and fluid flow in micro scale.
-Since his research field is closely related to energy systems, he has great interest in thermal and nuclear power station and energy supply.
+He stayed at the Idaho National Engineering Laboratory from 1981 through 1983.
+He moved to the Department of Mechanical Engineering of Kogakuin University in 1989.
+Then, he moved to the Department of Functional Machinery and Mechanics of Shinshu University in 2008.
+He retired as professor in 2014 and he had been in the Japan Atomic Energy Agency since then.
+His research is focused in the areas of pool and flow boiling, critical heat flux, condensation heat transfer, and two-phase flow.
+He is also interested in heat transfer and fluid flow on the microscale.
+Since his research field is closely related to energy systems, he has great interest in thermal and nuclear power stations and energy supply in society.

 Research promoter, The University of Electro-Communications, Chofu, Tokyo, Japan